StarLederer/vite-plugin-fs/README.md

 Interact with fs by fetching requests to a local API.

-> -**New:** Everything planned before v1.0.0 has been implemented.
-Release candidate is ready.- This was published by mistake but release candidate is almost done.
+> ~**New:** Everything planned before v1.0.0 has been implemented.
+Release candidate is ready.~ This was published by mistake but beta in on the way.

 > **New:** A convenient abstraction has been implemented.
 Check out new docs below.